 Baby Monitors For Dementia Patients

 The last baby monitor I purchased was 30 years ago, and it was just a base and a receiver.
-We could not see the baby, just hear her when she cried.
+We could not see the baby.
+We only could hear her when she cried.

 This one has the latest in monitoring technology, featuring cameras that have night vision, 360-degree rotation to cover the entire room, and room temperature monitors.

 Other monitors, such as the Tend Insights Lynx Indoor 2 System have facial recognition so you can choose who the camera watches and send alerts about their movements.

-This way, they can either be in the same house, or they can monitor a patient remotely from another house, school, shopping.
-The apps will send alerts to their devices if there is a problem.
+This way, they can be in the same house, or they can monitor a parent remotely from another house, at school, while shopping, etc. The apps will send alerts to their devices if there is a problem.

 Movement Sensors For The Elderly

-Movement sensors, such as bed pads and area rugs, are available to help families and caregivers monitor elderly patients.
-They contain pressure sensors that will trigger an alarm to sound as soon as the patient leaves the bed or steps on a rug.
+Movement sensors, such as bed pads and area rugs, are available to help families and caregivers monitor elderly loved ones.
+They contain pressure sensors that will trigger an alarm to sound as soon as the person leaves the bed or steps on a rug.

 The Smart Caregiver mat is a cordless mat with a cordless alarm.
 Some models have a smart outlet, as well, so you can plug in a bedside lamp.

-The only caveat is that the patient would have to actually step on the floor mat for it to work.
-This device only know when pressure has been applied to the mat.
+The only caveat is that the senior would have to actually step on the floor mat for it to work.
+This device is only activated when pressure has been applied to the mat.

-These contain sensors that are good for detecting falls if the patient is in the house and most have buttons the wearer can push if they have a medical emergency.
+These contain sensors that are good for detecting falls if the senior is in the house and most have buttons the wearer can push if they have a medical emergency.

 Life Alert For Seniors

 They have been providing emergency alert services for seniors and people with medical problems 24 hours a day, seven days a week, for more than 32 years.

 There is also a wristband option.
-Both options can detect falls indoors or outdoors or will summon help if the patient has a medical emergency.
+Both options can detect falls indoors or outdoors and will summon help if the senior has a medical emergency.